dongyang0122/MR-RATE/data-preprocessing/README.md

 After MRI & Metadata Preprocessing is run, processed and uploaded studies are downloaded to a separate server where registration is performed independently.

-1. **[Registration](src/mr_rate_preprocessing/registration/registration.py)** —  In a similar approach to [BrainLesion Suite preprocessing module](https://github.com/BrainLesion/preprocessing), within each study, moving modalities are co-registered to the T1-weighted center modality using [ANTs](https://github.com/antsx/ants).
+1. **[Registration](src/mr_rate_preprocessing/registration/registration.py)** —  In a similar approach to [BrainLesion Suite Preprocessing Module (BrainLes-Preprocessing Toolkit)](https://github.com/BrainLesion/preprocessing), within each study, moving modalities are co-registered to the T1-weighted center modality using [ANTs](https://github.com/antsx/ants).
 The center modality is then registered to the [MNI152 (ICBM 2009c Nonlinear Symmetric)](https://nist.mni.mcgill.ca/icbm-152-nonlinear-atlases-2009/) atlas, and all co-registered modalities are transformed to atlas space.
+> For details on adaptations to `BrainLes-Preprocessing`, see [Why is this specific MRI preprocessing?](docs/dataset_guide.md#why-is-this-specific-mri-preprocessing).

 2. **[Upload to HF](src/mr_rate_preprocessing/registration/upload.py)** — Zips each registered study folder, and uploads the zip files to the Hugging Face dataset repository in parallel.

+---

 ### Multi-label Brain Segmentation